Profile information

 English: Fluent

-We have a 5m bell tent situated above the house on the mountain side with amazing views over Lake Malawi.
-There is a bouble bed with mosquito net and outside covered area where you can relax and cook.
+5m bell tent situated above the house on the mountain side with amazing views over Lake Malawi.
+There is a double bed with a mosquito net and an outside covered area where you can relax/cook/chill etc.

 Drinking water is treated and placed in a plastic container with a ceramic filter.
-We now have running water and a compost toilet.
+I now have running water and a compost toilet.
 Yey!
+(7.09.2025).

-We have an open-plan kitchen with a large dining table, a gas hob and charcoal burners for cooking which you are welcome to use.
+Open-plan kitchen with a large dining table, a gas hob and charcoal burners for cooking, which you are welcome to use.

-The sunrise and sunsets here are some of the best I've seen anywhere in the world, a photographers dream!
+The sunrises and sunsets here are some of the best I've seen anywhere in the world, a photographer's dream!

 Relax in the hammock, play guitar, beat me at chess, borrow the kayak or paddleboard and explore the island a few hundred meters away.
-We can also organise hikes, boat trips and scuba diving if you wish, dependant of the length if your stay.What else ...
+I can also organise hikes, boat trips and scuba diving if you wish, depending on the length of your stay.What else ...

 There are beautiful hiking trails to explore as well as a completely untouched island a few hundred meters from the shore.

 There are 2 established lodges a boat trip away you could visit.
-(Retrun boat trip around (40,000mk)
+(Return boat trip around (at cost)

-You can cruise the Lake on our Kayak, try standing up on the paddle board or snorkel with the hundreds of colourful fishies.
+You can cruise the Lake on the Kayak, try standing up on the paddle board or snorkel with the hundreds of colourful fishes.

-You can learn how to make cassava flour from and cook nsima.
+You can learn how to cassava flour is made and cook nsima.

 For your own safety all workawayers who wish to stay with us MUST have valid health insurance.A little more information